$d$-wave Charge-$4e$ Superconductivity From Fluctuating Pair Density Waves

-In this work, we studied the phase transition driven by bidirectional fluctuations of PDWs.
-We showed that when the ratio of PDW momenta and the Fermi momenta is $\sqrt{2}$, the predominant interaction among PDW bosons is attractive in the $d$-wave pairing channel of the PDW bosons.
-In contrast to earlier works, such a $4e$-SC state is the leading vestigial instability of $2e$-SC fluctuations.
-The $d$-wave nature is reminiscent of $d$-wave $2e$-SC in fermionic pairing problems with repulsive interactions.
-Interestingly, we found that the similar pairing mechanism can be applied to the formation of $4e$-SC.

-On the technical level, we developed a new formalism to analyze vestigial orders.
-Earlier works~\cite{PhysRevB.85.024534,PhysRevB.90.035149} analyzed the free energy of primary orders that is bounded up to quartic order and used a HS transformation to decouple the four-boson interactions.
-In this work we have an unbounded free energy of PDW bosons that calls for the inclusion higher-order bosonic interactions.
-We introduced Langrange multiplier fields which enable us to decouple interactions any other order.
-As a result, we found that the transition into the $d$-wave $4e$-SC is weakly first-order with a higher transition temperature than the mean-field $T_{\rm PDW}$.
+{It is possible that deep inside the $4e$-SC state, the translation symmetry is further broken, so that $\langle \rho_{\bp-\bq}\rangle \neq 0$.
+By symmetry, this is when the primary PDW order develops, but the actual transition temperature for the PDW state does not coincide with the mean field $T_{\text{PDW}}$, and it can only set in via a Kosterlitz-Thouless transition (since a $U(1)$ translation symmetry is broken) at much lower temperature, which is beyond the scope of our GL analysis and calls for other approaches, e.g., numerics or the nonlinear sigma model in Ref.~\cite{Berg2009}.}

+\textit{Outlook.---} The $d$-wave symmetry for the $4e$-SC order can be directly measured by phase-sensitive experiments, just like its $2e$-SC counterpart~\cite{Tsuei-2000}.
 Our theory has interesting implications for unconventional superconductors.
-There exist strong evidence for PDW in underdoped cuprates, although it is likely unidirectional within each Cu-O plane and alters between $x$ and $y$ ordering direction between neighboring planes~\cite{doi:10.1146/annurev-conmatphys-031218-013200}.
-Our work points to a possibility of $4e$-SC with a relative sign change between neighboring Cu-O planes with perpendicular PDW wavevectors, although microscopic details call for a separate analysis.
-In addition, both PDW and $4e$-SC (and $6e$-SC) have been proposed to exist in the Kagome metal CsV$_3$Sb$_5$\cite{yu2023nondegenerate,arxiv.2211.01388,Zhou2022}.
+There exist strong evidence for PDW in underdoped cuprates {such as in LBCO near 1/8 doping, where in-plane superconducting fluctuations, together with intertwined density-wave orders, develop at a higher temperature than the bulk superconducting temperature.~\cite{Agterberg} The PDW wave vector was proposed to be unidirectional within each Cu-O plane and alters between $x$ and $y$ ordering direction between neighboring planes \cite{PhysRevLett.99.127003}, which is consistent with recent measurements in $c$-axis transport~\cite{Shi2020}}.
+Our work points to a possibility of $4e$-SC with a relative sign change between neighboring Cu-O planes with perpendicular PDW wavevectors, although microscopic details, {such as whether Eq.~\eqref{eq:0} is approximately satisified}, call for a separate analysis.
+In addition, both PDW and $4e$-SC (and $6e$-SC) have been proposed to exist in the Kagome metal CsV$_3$Sb$_5$~\cite{yu2023nondegenerate,arxiv.2211.01388,Zhou2022,schwemmer2023pair,Scammell2023}.
 It would be interesting to generalize our theory to hexagonal systems, which may be applied to CsV$_3$Sb$_5$.
-Finally, the mean-field theory developed here for $4e$-SC can be directly tested using unbiased numerical methods such as quantum Monte Carlo simulations, which we leave as future work.

-\textit{Note added:} During the preparation of the manuscript, we became aware of a recent work Ref.~\cite{hecker2023cascade} by Hecker et al., in which $d$-wave $4e$-SC was considered as a vestigial order of a two-component superconductor.
-Different from our work, the $d$-wave $4e$-SC was found to be a subleading instability.